 program exGoto; label 1; var a : integer; begin a := 10; (* repeat until loop execution *) 1: repeat if( a = 15) then begin (* skip the iteration *) a := a + 1; goto 1; end; writeln('value of a: ', a); a:= a +1; until a = 20; end.

 When the above code is compiled and executed, it produces the following result −

 value of a: 10 value of a: 11 value of a: 12 value of a: 13 value of a: 14 value of a: 16 value of a: 17 value of a: 18 value of a: 19

-In Pascal, all labels must be declared, before constant and variables declarations.
+In Pascal, all labels must be declared before constant and variable declarations.

 The if and goto statements may be used in the compound statement to transfer control out of the compound statement, but it is illegal to transfer control into a compound statement.